yisamu/yisamu.github.io/index.md

 My current research focuses on **Power Electronics and Application of Hybrid Switch Converters**.
 My interests are on the **Applications of Semiconductors in High Power Converters**.
 In a word, advanced technologies like Semiconductors and Converters positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

+## News and Updates

+- **Oct 2024**：Very excited to submit [Infant Agent: A Tool-Integrated, Logic-Driven Agent with Cost-Effective API Usage].
+- **May 2024：**Very excited to accept [Deep Learning-Based Failure Prognostic Model for PV Inverter Using Field Measurements] IEEE Transactions on Sustainable Energy.
+- **June 2024：**Our work *Inverter analysis * has been accepted to [Data-Driven Assessment of Operational and Harsh Environmental Stress Factors for Solar Inverters using Field Measurements] as a Power & Energy Society General Meeting.
+See you in Seattle, US!
 ---